How do you move history?

 Another piece of Atlanta history will usher visitors into the cyclorama wing.
 The locomotive Texas, famous for its part in the "Great Locomotive Chase" during the Civil War and its role in keeping freight moving as the city rose from the ashes after the Civil War, also is being restored.

-It will return from North Carolina and added to the museum sometime in May.
+It will return from North Carolina and be added to the museum sometime in May.

 Making a huge painting even bigger